 Basis

 H&R Block should import this from last year’s data but it doesn’t.
 Get it from last year’s Form 8606 Line 14.
 If you didn’t have a Form 8606 last year because the software gave you a deduction on Schedule 1 Line 20, your basis is zero.
-It’s $6,000 in our example.
+It’s $6,500 in our example.

 This is another important question.
-If you emptied out all your Traditional IRA and you don’t have any SEP or SIMPLE IRAs, technically you can answer Yes and skip some questions.
+If you emptied all your Traditional IRA and you don’t have any SEP or SIMPLE IRAs, technically you can answer Yes and skip some questions.
 The safer bet is to answer No and go through the follow-up questions.
 If you’ve been going through these screens back and forth, you may have put in some incorrect answers in a previous round.
 You will have a chance to review and correct those answers only if you answer No.

-Leave the boxes blank when you contributed for 2023 in 2023.
+Leave the boxes blank when you contributed for 2024 in 2024.

 The box should be blank or zero when you emptied all your Traditional IRAs after converting them to Roth.
 If you had a few dollars of earnings after you converted and you left them in the account, get the value from your year-end statements and put it here.
 The software will apply the pro-rata rule.